asutekku/TIEA2120/README.md

 # TIEA2120
-Source code for the assignments for the course TIEA210.
+Source code for the assignments of the course TIEA210.

 I'm not responsible for any of the harm the code you might see in this repository causes.